Sim4Action-Labs/sim4action/INSTALL.md

 ### Data Range Issues
 - If you get errors about invalid ranges, check that the sheet names and ranges in the script match your Google Sheet structure
+- The default ranges (e.g., `FACTORS!A1:G1000`) may need adjustment based on your data size

 ### CSV File Issues
 - Ensure your CSV files have the required column names